p2made/p2y2-things/docs/Assets.md

 # P2Y2 Assets

+## ¡¡ Heads Up !!

+This documentation page is skeletal & incomplete (& might not be perfectly accurate).

 ## Overrides

 To override Bootstap & jQuery with CDN versions (which I recommend) include the following in your configuration...